Boston Manufacturing Company: Origins

-Since 1793, when Samuel Slater established the first water-powered successful textile spinning mill in America at Pawtucket, Rhode Island, water power had been operating machinery to process cotton fiber into yarn, which would then be outsourced to small weaving shops and private homes where it would be woven into cloth on hand-operated looms.
+Since 1793, when Samuel Slater established the first water-powered successful textile spinning mill in the United States at Pawtucket, Rhode Island, water power had been operating machinery to process cotton fiber into yarn, which would then be outsourced to small weaving shops and private homes where it would be woven into cloth on hand-operated looms.
 By 1810, dozens of spinning mills dotted the New England countryside.
 However, cloth production was still fairly slow with this system.

 While on a visit to Lancashire, England, in 1810, Francis Cabot Lowell studied the workings of the successful British textile industry.
 He paid particular attention to the power loom, a device for which there was yet no equal in America.
 He knew that increased cloth production in the United States depended on such a machine.
 Upon his return trip to Boston in 1812, he committed the plans to memory, disguising himself as a country farmer, since the British banned export of the new technology at the time.

-In September 1813 The Boston Associates purchased the Boies Paper Mill site in Waltham.
+In September 1813, The Boston Associates purchased the Boies Paper Mill site in Waltham.
 With a ten-foot drop in the nearby Charles River, it was an ideal location to establish the new factory they envisioned.

 Revolution

 The group hired a skilled mechanic named Paul Moody of Amesbury to develop and construct the machinery and to supervise the construction of the new mill.

 After over a year of trials, Moody was able to bring Lowell's description of the power loom to fruition, making his own advancements along the way.
 It would be the perfection of Moody's power loom that would be the real "revolution" in American industry.
 For the first time, all phases of cloth production could be brought under one roof.
 Moody also developed a system of power transmission using a series of leather belts and pulleys powered by water turbines, that would prove much more efficient than the shaft and gear system then in use.
 The first mill was completed in late 1814, after almost a year of construction.
 Jacob Perkins was in charge of installing the first waterwheel, dam, flumes and raceway.

 By early 1815, the cloth was sold.
 Production expanded quickly, as did profits.
-In 1816 a second larger mill was built next to the first mill.
+In 1816, a second, larger mill was built next to the first mill.
 In addition to producing cloth, it also produced textile machinery for other companies.
 The two mills were later connected in 1843, as part of a planned expansion.

 The power loom was soon copied by many other New England area mills, and modified and perfected along the way.
 Francis Cabot Lowell died in 1817, at age 42.